FollyMaddy/RetroRun/README.md

-# retropieXstation.py
+# RetroRun

+Open RetroPie roms in standard pcmanfm filemanager with 1 click !

-use :
+Program : RetroRun.sh

-retropieXstation.py is a simple project to run allmost all ROMS of RetroPie from your windows desktop enviroment (X).

-dependancies :
+Version : 1.4

-This program only works if RetroPie is installed on your computer.

-Also make sure you have installed the desired python-modules.

-How to run :

-Make the program executable, dubbleclick and choose open in terminal.

-You can run it also directly from the terminal with : python retropieXstation.py

-Or run it from the terminal with : ./retropieXstation.py

-# retropieXstation-verbose.py

 Use :

-retropieXstation-verbose is a program to start ROMS of RetroPie in verbose mode from your windows desktop enviroment (X).
+RetroRun is a simple program created to run allmost all ROMS of RetroPie from your windows desktop enviroment (X) with pcmanfm filemanager

-Sometimes roms or emulators do not work.
-This program is created to find the problems.

-Beware : It only works with retroarch libretro cores and zip files are not supported !
+If a resolution is added to the script, then roms will run in an alternative resolution

+If you quit the rom, the computer turns back in the original resolution

 Dependencies :

-This program only works if RetroPie is installed on your computer.
+RetroRun only works if RetroPie is installed on your computer.

-Also make sure you have installed the desired python-modules.
+RetroRun uses pcmanfm filemanager !!!

 How to run :

+An install script and an uninstall script is added

+Discription of what these scripts do are in the scripts themselves.

 Make the program executable, dubbleclick and choose open in terminal.

-You can run it also directly from the terminal with : python retropieXstation-verbose.py
+Or run it from the terminal with : ./install.sh

-Or run it from the terminal with : ./retropieXstation-verbose.py
+If you want to start RetroRun in a different resolution then  run the installer from the terminal with, for example : ./install.sh 800x600

-# retropieXstation-800x600.py
-Use :

-retropieXstation-resolution is a simple program created to run allmost all ROMS of RetroPie from your windows desktop enviroment (X).

-Mainly created for old x86 pc's with old gfx-card.

-Old gfx cards don't run the program emulationstation very well and are slow in high resolutions.

-With this program you bypass this problem !

-- It get's the standard resolution;

-- When running the emulator it changes to 800x600;

-- It changes back to the standard resolution if you stop the emulator.

-dependancies :

-This program only works if RetroPie is installed on your computer.

-Also make sure you have installed the desired python-modules.

-How to run :

-Make the program executable, dubbleclick and choose open in terminal.

-You can run it also directly from the terminal with : python retropieXstation-800x600.py
+You can check your available resolutions with : xrandr

-Or run it from the terminal with : ./retropieXstation-800x600.py
+for uninstall use the file uninstall.sh

+Additional tips :

+The program uses the retropie directory rom directory structure,

+but the directory can also be */roms/'system'/(*/)*.* (*=can be anything)

+Seems like all files can be associated with RetroRun, including zip and cue

+Make sure rom files are not set as executable, otherwise some files will be detected as a script (like .cue) and then do not work!!

+Issue => opening with other programs :

+If zip or txt(octet) files are associated with RetroRun they will not open with other programs anymore !

+So if you want them to open with another program use option : open with !!!